 2018 Winner: Deputy Chief Joshua Blum, Loveland-Symmes (Ohio) Fire Department.
 He received his award at FRI in Dallas.

-2017 Winner: Training Chief Michael Accardo III, St. Tammany Fire District 9 (Ala.)
+2017 Winner: Training Chief Michael Accardo III, St. Tammany Fire District 9 (Ala.).
+He received his award at FRI in Charlotte.

 2016 Winner: Steve Malone, Manhattan Fire Protection District (Ill.).
 He received his award at FRI in San Antonio.